mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 21 July 2022 - add annotations and images for 08
 * 20 July 2022 - add annotations and images for 08, getting so close! this is an epic section
 * 19 July 2022 - add annotations and images for 08
 * 15 July 2022 - add annotations and images for 08